kost13/PdfMerger/README.md

 # pdfmerger
-PdfMerger is a simple program to merge pdf files into one file.
+PdfMerger is a program to merge pdf files into one file.
+It uses graphical interface, built with PyQt4.